axiom82/PHP-Contract/README.md

 A PHP library designed to ensure the integrity of values passed to class method parameters.

-Example of Chaining Contract Terms and Contract Term Rules
+Example of Chaining Contract Terms and Rules
 ----------------------------------------------------------

 <pre>